How to Safely Descend the Retirement Mountain

 3. Regularly evaluate your plan, your circumstances, and your goals

-We encourage everyone we help to sit down with us AT LEAST once per year.
+We encourage everyone we help to sit down with us at least once per year.
 During these check-ins, we'll use our time together to get an update on your goals and circumstances.
-This helps you determine whether or not your investments and the way you've structured your accounts align with your current situation.
-Sometimes we find things are working perfectly and are going just as planned.
-In which case, minimal (if any) changes are warranted.
-Other times, we learn your life has changed and your goals and needs are different.
-As such, appropriate adjustments are made.
-In essence, we're regularly reviewing everything to make sure you're NOT missing the mark.
+This helps you determine whether or not your plan aligns with your current situation.
+In other words, we take care to regularly review and update your plan to make sure you're not missing the mark.

 So the takeaway from all the above:

 Retirement can certainly be daunting and the descent "down the mountain" is filled with risks.
-But if your planning is done well, and if you put in the effort to create a strategy built on safety, you greatly improve the likelihood of experiencing a fulfilling and steady retirement.
+But if your planning is done well, and if you put in the effort to create a strategy that is consistent with your personal risk tolerance and needs, you greatly improve the likelihood of experiencing a fulfilling and steady retirement.